About Bii4Africa

-Dr Hayley Clements is a researcher at the Center for Sustainability Transitions, Stellenbosch University.
+Dr Hayley Clements is a senior researcher at the Center for Sustainability Transitions, Stellenbosch University.
 She is interested in understanding how biodiversity connects to human well-being, and the role of African wildlife economies in achieving just and sustainable development.
 Hayley applies social-ecological systems thinking to identify resilient and equitable conservation opportunities in a changing world.
 She is also affiliated with the University of Helsinki, researching the role of sustainable use in supporting biodiversity conservation, people and the economy in southern Africa.

 The BII4Africa network brings together experts, institutions and initiatives who are monitoring biodiversity, with decision-makers from government, conservation organisations and other natural resource management organisations in Africa.